davidomil/yumbootstrap/SUITES.md

 A line may start with `@` sign, which denotes a package group to be installed.
 If it starts with `-` sign, it specifies a package to be excluded from installation.
-Any other line is passed to Yum as is.
+Any other line is passed to dnf as is.
 This way package names, paths and virtual dependencies (e.g. `perl(Foo::Bar)`) are all supported.

 ### example package list file